James Edgar Broyhill: Political career

-Marriage and Family
+Personal life and death

-Broyhill married Satie Hunt (1899–1997), a former Boone student and aspiring musician, on June 18, 1921.
-They had four children: Allene Edith Stevens (1922–2021); Paul H. Broyhill (1924–2021); Jim Broyhill (1927–2023); and Satie Elizabeth "Bettie" Gortner (1929–2000).
+Broyhill married Satie Hunt, a former Boone student and aspiring musician, on June 18, 1921.
+They had four children, including Jim Broyhill.

-Death

-Broyhill died on July 1, 1988, at the age of 96 of natural causes.
+Broyhill died at age 96, on July 1, 1988, of natural causes.
 He was buried in the Little Rock Baptist Church Cemetery in North Carolina.

-Philanthropy

-The Broyhill Family Foundation
+Broyhill Family Foundation

 Broyhill founded the Broyhill Family Foundation in 1946.
 Since its founding, Broyhill and the Foundation have donated over $100 million to many charitable causes.
 The Foundation primarily supports endowments for programs and scholarships at various colleges, for health care research and programs, and non-profit, charitable organizations.
 The Foundation funded the construction of the J.E.
 Broyhill Civic Center, the Broyhill Equestrian Preserve, the Broyhill Chapel & Bentley Fellowship Hall at Mars Hill University, the Broyhill Adventure Course and the Broyhill School of Management at Gardner-Webb University, and the Broyhill Commons and James T. Broyhill Stadium Entrance at Appalachian State University, among others.
 The Broyhill Home was founded in 1971 in Clyde, North Carolina.
 It is a residential facility for school-age children that employs live-in childcare workers that provide children with daily support and care.